-After suffering a mental breakdown and then spending some time in a psychiatric hospital Liz (Jennifer Beals) has returned home and straight back to work as her musician husband Gabe (Dylan Neal) is not bringing in any income.
-On top of this an attractive young woman called Caitlin (Lola Tash) shows up at their door claiming to be Gabe's daughter from a relationship many years earlier, a daughter he never even knew existed.
-Despite it being awkward and unsure about having the attractive Caitlin in their house Liz agrees to let her stay whilst they sort things out as to whether Gabe is really her father.
-But as they wait for confirmation things start to happen to make Liz feel like she is losing it again.
+After suffering a mental breakdown and then spending some time in a psychiatric hospital Liz (Jennifer Beals - The Night Before the Night Before Christmas) has returned home and straight back to work as her musician husband Gabe (Dylan Neal - Dangerous Intuition) is not bringing in any income.
+On top of this an attractive young woman called Caitlin (Lola Tash) shows up at their door claiming to be Gabe's daughter from a previous relationship, a daughter he never even knew existed.
+Despite it being awkward, and unsure about having the attractive Caitlin in their house, Liz agrees to let her stay whilst they sort things out as to whether Gabe is really her father.
+But as they wait for confirmation things start to happen to cause Liz to worry that she is having another breakdown.

-Within a few minutes of "A Wife's Nightmare" starting I knew exactly how this movie would play out as first we learn that Liz has just returned from a mental breakdown and then the next we have the frankly hot Caitlin rock up to their home and move in.
+Within a few minutes of "A Wife's Nightmare" starting I knew exactly how this movie would play out as first we learn that Liz has just returned from a mental breakdown and then the next we have the attractive Caitlin showing up at their home and moving in.
 Yes for those who don't realise we are in the realms of another "driving me insane" movie where a woman who already has had psychological issues being manipulated out of the scene by someone trying to make her lose her mind once again.
 And that of course means at some point Liz will fight back from the verge of insanity to discover the truth which puts her in a dangerous situation.